MawOfTheVoid/Pylette/README.md

 <img src="Example/open_file.png" width=700>

 After the picture is opened, the colors are shown in the Pylette where you can edit, add or delete colors.
-Afterwards you can export your palette.
+Afterwards, you can export your palette.

 <img src="Example/export.png" width=700>